ably-forks/laravel-docs/broadcasting.md

 composer require ably/laravel-broadcaster
 ```

-> Deprecated - Use this instead, if you are using pusher-client to connect with ably.
+> Deprecated - Use this instead, if you are using pusher-js client to connect with ably.
 >```
 > composer require ably/ably-php
 >```